semirm-dev/go-playground/README.md

 * bytes. - create new buffered Reader, Writer, ....

 #### mem
-- stack, local variables, functions, variables guaranteed not to be used anywhere out of their inner scope, lifo cleaned
+- stack, local variables, not referenced after function return, short lifetime, lifo cleaned
-- heap, variables might be referenced elsewhere, in other parts of the application, longer lifetime, gc collected
+- heap, variables referenced after function return, too big values, unknown size, longer lifetime, gc collected
 - stack is limited to 1gb on 64bits, and 250mb on 32bits
 - heap is limited to the all available memory
 - copied variable (struct{}) will usually remain on stack